barcek/deye/README.md

 ### Making changes

 Running the self-test after making changes plus extending or adding test cases to cover new behaviour is recommended.
 The self-test is run with the `--test` or `-T` flag (see [Options](#options) below).
-The test cases are set in the `perform_self_test` function, which is the first primary function defined.
+The test cases are set in the `perform_self_test` function, which is defined with the other option handlers.

 ## Options